Florida SHIP Indicator and Performance Data Dashboard

 1

-Alzheimer’s Disease and Related Dementias
+Alzheimer’s Disease and Related Dementias (ADRD)

 Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and, eventually, the ability to carry out the simplest tasks.
 It is the most common cause of dementia among the senior population.
 African Americans are twice as likely and Hispanics are one and a half times as likely as the older White population to have Alzheimer’s disease and other dementias.
 Prevalence is higher among women compared to men; two-thirds of Americans with Alzheimer’s disease are women.
 There is no known cure, however, innovative research may provide hop for effective and novel treatment for this incapacitating disease.